role2-standard/collaboration/readme.md

 **Dependent tasks should be broadcasted regularly regarding its progress.**

 Sometimes, a project task A cannot begin until the completion of another task B (e.g. cooking is dependent on grocery shopping).
-In this case, task A is considered as **dependent task**.
+In this case, task A is considered as a **dependent task**.
 Therefore, team member who is responsible for the task A should broadcast its progress regularly and honestly.
 You shouldn't claim to make any if there is no progress in reality.

 Maximum broadcast interval: 1 day